 Capgemini's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Capgemini reported total carbon emissions of approximately 738,299,000 kg CO2e, with Scope 1 emissions at about 7,893,000 kg CO2e, Scope 2 emissions at approximately 3,267,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 727,139,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, aiming for an 80% reduction in Scope 1 and 2 emissions by 2030 from a 2019 baseline.
-Furthermore, Capgemini is committed to achieving net-zero emissions across all scopes by 2040, with a specific target to reduce Scope 3 emissions by 90% within the same timeframe.
-In 2023, Capgemini's global emissions were reported at approximately 794,481,000 kg CO2e, with Scope 1 emissions at about 8,830,000 kg CO2e, and Scope 2 emissions at approximately 4,765,000 kg CO2e (market-based).
-The Scope 3 emissions for that year were around 780,886,000 kg CO2e, indicating a substantial reliance on indirect emissions.
-Capgemini has also pledged to increase its sourcing of renewable electricity from 38% in 2019 to 100% by 2025, and to maintain this level through 2030.
-The company is actively participating in the Science Based Targets initiative (SBTi), which validates its targets as consistent with the reductions required to limit global warming to 1.5°C. Overall, Capgemini's climate commitments reflect a robust strategy to mitigate its environmental impact, with clear targets and a commitment to transparency in its emissions reporting.
+In 2024, Capgemini reported total greenhouse gas emissions of approximately 738,299,000 kg CO2e, with Scope 1 emissions at about 7,893,000 kg CO2e, Scope 2 emissions at approximately 3,267,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 727,139,000 kg CO2e.
+The company has set ambitious targets to reduce its carbon footprint, aiming for an 80% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2019 baseline.
+Furthermore, Capgemini is committed to achieving net-zero emissions across all scopes by 2040.
+In 2023, Capgemini's global emissions were reported at approximately 794,481,000 kg CO2e, with Scope 1 emissions at about 8,830,000 kg CO2e, Scope 2 emissions at approximately 4,765,000 kg CO2e (market-based), and Scope 3 emissions contributing around 780,886,000 kg CO2e.
+The company has also pledged to increase its sourcing of renewable electricity from 38% in 2019 to 100% by 2025.
+Capgemini's climate commitments include a target to reduce Scope 3 purchased goods and services emissions by 50% by 2030 and to cut business travel and employee commuting emissions by 55% per employee within the same timeframe.
+These targets are part of Capgemini's Science Based Targets initiative (SBTi) commitments, which align with the goal of limiting global warming to 1.5°C. Overall, Capgemini's strategy reflects a robust approach to sustainability, with a clear roadmap for significant emissions reductions and a commitment to carbon neutrality by 2025.

 Access structured emissions data, company-specific emission factors, and source documents